TheNetworkOfficial/mt-02-candidate-website/frontend/src/assets/content/issues/energy.md

 It would be among my greatest honors to help usher in an era of sustainable energy independence that would enrich the lives of citizens, secure our independence on the global stage, and bring tens of thousands of new jobs, healthier environments, and prosperity to America.

-**Proposed policies or solutions:**
+## Proposed policies or solutions:
-On Day 1 I would propose an Energy Transition Bill.
+**Energy Transition Bill** On Day 1 I would propose an Energy Transition Bill.
 The Bill would be an extension of Green New Deal policies with a narrow scope, focused on creating a sustainable transition to green energy, focused on offsetting the burden to rural communities and ensuring the protection of jobs for all legacy energy employees.

 It would do this by creating an energy transition fund to be used in the following ways: